hugosilvag6/hugosilvag6/README.md

 ### it's me, Hugo! :wave:

-- Passionate about technology, logic admirer and fascinated about the programming universe.
+Passionate about technology, logic admirer and fascinated about the programming universe.
 - Graduated in Psychology at Pontifícia Universidade Católica de Minas Gerais.
+- Graduate student in Software Engineering at Uninter.
 - Postgraduate student in Mobile Development at Pontifícia Universidade Católica de Minas Gerais.

 <div>